byuly/GomokuMatching/README.md

 **Gomoku 1v1** is a competitive, real-time strategy board game where two players face off to place five stones in a row on a grid.
 The game supports both human-vs-human matches and human-vs-AI matches, featuring machine learning-powered AI opponents with varying skill levels.

-Built on a scalable matchmaking backend with Kafka, Spring Boot, and WebSockets, Gomoku 1v1 delivers a smooth, engaging experience blending classic gameplay with modern AI challenge.
+Built with Spring Boot, Redis, PostgreSQL, and a Django-based AI service, the application delivers real-time gameplay with WebSocket support and persistent game history.

 ---

 ## 🎯 Game Concept

-- Two players compete on a 15x15 grid to be the first to align five stones horizontally, vertically, or diagonally.
+- Two players compete on a 15x15 grid to align five stones horizontally, vertically, or diagonally
-- Matches can be player-vs-player or player-vs-machine learning AI.
+- Player-vs-player matches use WebSocket for real-time bidirectional communication
-- AI opponents use trained ML models to evaluate board states and make strategic moves.
+- Player-vs-AI matches communicate with Django microservice for move calculation
-- Real-time matchmaking pairs players or assigns AI opponents based on difficulty.
+- Active game state cached in Redis with 2-hour TTL
-- Live score updates and game state streamed to clients for instant feedback.
+- Completed games persisted to PostgreSQL with full move history
-- Players can track wins, losses, and ranking through a live dashboard.
+- JWT-based authentication for secure player identification

 ---